dalaney1403-afk/thelogibears.com/README.md

 ## Contact Form

-The catering request form submits through Web3Forms.
+The catering request form submits through Web3Forms.Invoices will not be itemized and there is a travel fee for anything over 15 miles.

 The Web3Forms access key is stored in `index.html` as a hidden `access_key` field.
 If the key ever needs to be changed, replace the value in this line: